Updated: Jan 11

-If you’re diving into branding, web, or design in general, you’ve probably heard the word typeface many times.
+If you’re diving into brand design, web design, or graphic design in general, you’ve probably heard the word typeface many times.
 So, what is a typeface, what’s the difference between that and a font and… why does it all matter?

 A typeface is a collection of letters and symbols designed in the same way.
 A common example of a typeface is Helvetica, designed by Max Miedinger in 1957.
 Helvetica serves as an umbrella term, under which a font is found.
 A font is one design variation of its typeface, like Helvetica Bold, or Helvetica Oblique.
 While it’s good to have this knowledge from a technical standpoint, the two terms are commonly used interchangeably.